SuryaSunil287/ELEC576-Data-Augmentation-Using-GANs/README.md

 Please note: the code currently only supports torch 1.4 or earlier because of the optimization scheme.

-For later torch versions, you may try this repository: https://github.com/kligvasser/SinGAN (results won't necessarily be identical to the official implementation).

 ###  Train
-To train SinGAN model on your own image, put the desired training image under Input/Images, and run
+To train SinGAN model, put the desired training image under Input/Images, and run

 ```
 python main_train.py --input_name <input_file_name>